DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Product-master.md

-Size                    | Automatically populated when selecting variant number Color                   | Automatically populated when selecting variant number Style                   | Automatically populated when selecting variant number Site                    | Select the applicable site Warehouse               | Select the applicable warehouse.
+Size                    | Automatically populated when selecting variant number Color                   | Automatically populated when selecting variant number Style                   | Automatically populated when selecting variant number Unit                    | Populated with Inventory unit when record is created via Periodic task 'Product configuration update'. <br> Can manually create new lines for additional units
+Unit conversion         | Unit conversion between Unit and Inventory unit (display method) Inventory unit          | Inventory unit for the item number (display method) Site                    | Select the applicable site Warehouse               | Select the applicable warehouse.
 This needs to match to the 3PL warehouse trading partner Active                  | By default this will be set to _Yes_. <br> If changed to _No_, this line will be ignored in change tracking.